 TIP: Taxes have always been a thing.
 America was founded over a battle of taxation versus representation.
 Despite the initial battle over taxation, the Constitution allows for taxation.
 The 1913 16th amendment (which amends the constitution) clarifies that this can extend to income taxes.

 The First Income Tax in the United States of America

-The first permanent income tax wasn’t established until 1913 with the 16th amendment, the same year of the creation of the Federal Reserve.
+Finally, again with the help of Bryan under Wilson, the first permanent income tax was established in 1913 with the 16th amendment (the same year of the creation of the Federal Reserve).

 The 16th Amendment Explained: The Constitution for Dummies Series.

 TIP: If this sounds like the left and right in a battle between social programs and tax breaks for higher earners… then congratulations you are paying attention!
 If it sounds like a conversation over the role of government and individual liberty versus social justice… look at you, you are starting to get it!
 See our complex left-right political spectrum for more details.
 When Bernie Sanders says raise taxes for social benefits, and Trump says lower taxes, they are having the same conversation that was being had in 1862, 1894, 1913, etc, etc.

 The First Permanent Income Tax and the 16th Amendment